alshival/openAI-Discord-Bot/README.md

-# openAi Discord Bot with Market Research Analysis
+# openAi Discord Bot with Python Support
 Demo: [Vimeo](https://vimeo.com/845117509)

 This Discord bot utilizes OpenAi's `gpt-3.5-turbo` model and provides additional functionalities like setting reminders, playing music with the help of a sqlite database, a keras layer, and Google's Youtube.
-It now also includes a Market Research Analysis feature, which allows you to create financial charts using yfinance and mix charts with regression lines.
+It now also includes Discord Interpreter, which allows you to create financial charts using yfinance and mix charts with regression lines, as well as Data Interpreter, which generates charts using your data.
+Code used to generate the image is returned as well, so that the data on the charts can be vetted.

 Created by [Alshival's Data Service](https://alshival.com) to enhance your Discord server experience.
 Whether it's for personal use, a group of friends, a study group, or project management, this bot has got you covered.

 Note that the Discord Interpreter creates a server vulnurability, since it depends on the `exec` function.
 You can spit the output of `.bashrc`, revealing security keys by creating a prompt.
 Essentially, the Ai can access all files in a sandbox.
 This is why Discord Interpreter is aimed for small study groups and small teams.
 It works very well in a virtual environment or on a dedicated raspberry pi.

 <img src="https://github.com/alshival/openAI-Discord-Bot/blob/main/app/Screenshot%202023-08-04%204.48.30%20PM.png?raw=True">

-Code used to generate the image is returned as well, so that the data on the charts can be vetted.

 Study groups can benefit from a Discord bot that utilizes OpenAI's GPT models.
 It can set reminders, play music, and create financial charts using natural language.
 Since Ai can make mistakes, the python code used to generate the charts is returned within a python dictionary suitable for fine-tuning an openAi model for better performance.